-- Nurture Group - a small group for children who may feel insecure in school or who are in need of more adult attention than can be provided in their main class.
+- PALS - a small group for children who may feel insecure in school or who are in need of more adult attention than can be provided in their main class.

 These are shared with parents and carers three times per year.